saacostam/3d-tower-defense/README.md

 ## Tasks - Polish

+- [ ] FEAT: Integrate tailwind.
 - [ ] FEAT: Add keyboard short-cuts to the defense-selection buttons.
+- [ ] FEAT: Add path indicator: Show the path from the spawner to the HQ.
+- [ ] FEAT(Spawner): Add timer-like sprite that shows timeout for spawning.
+- [ ] FEAT: Add animals.
+  - [ ] FEAT: Add birds.
+  - [ ] FEAT: Add fire-flies.
 - [ ] FEAT: Enhance player models.
   - [ ] FEAT: Enhance guns.
   - [ ] FEAT: Enhance cursor.
-- [ ] FEAT(Spawner): Add timer-like sprite that shows timeout for spawning.
+- [ ] REFACTOR: Centralize grass-patch rendering
-- [ ] FEAT: Add path indicator: Show the path from the spawner to the HQ.
+  - INFO: Some elements, such as trees, bon-fires, stones, render their own patch of grass.
+Ideally, they are all centralized into a single ModelingUtil method.

 ## Tasks Game Loop 2

+- [ ] FEAT: Add game over screen.
+  - With options to "Leave" (Go to Menu) or "Restart".
 - [ ] FEAT: Add health to towers.
   - [ ] FEAT: If a tower is close to an explosion they should reduce health.
 - [ ] FEAT: Enhance mouse-and-click look-and-feel.

-## Tasks - Polish 2

-- [ ] FEAT: Add animals.
-  - [ ] FEAT: Add birds.
-  - [ ] FEAT: Add fire-flies.
-- [ ] REFACTOR: Centralize grass-patch rendering
-  - INFO: Some elements, such as trees, bon-fires, stones, render their own patch of grass.
-Ideally, they are all centralized into a single ModelingUtil method.
-- [ ] FEAT: Integrate tailwind.